 Possibilities and problems in the area of disinfection as mentioned in the following are dependent on so many conditions related to plants, that the stated values are only usable as a first step towards the specification of a disinfection plant.
 As many as possible of the theoretically stated values should be compared through examination in practice.

-The result of a surface disinfection depends heavily on the character of the material to be freed of germs.
+The result of a surface disinfection depends heavily on the character of the material to be free of germs.
 Through UV-radiation it is – as already mentioned – only possible to inactivate the bacteria that are reached by radiation.
 This means that for the application of radiation for disinfection it is important to consider that disinfection of solid objects only succeeds, when the total surface of the object is exposed to radiation, and when this surface has no irregularities where bacteria can hide and thus be protected from radiation.
-As, however, roughness of surface causes formation of micro-shadowiness many bacteria may escape.
-Bacteria located deeply are generally not reached at all – due to the low penetration depth of radiation.
-However, because of bends the serious effect of forming of micro-shadowiness is somewhat reduced.
+As, however, the surface roughness causes the formation of micro-shadowiness many bacteria may escape.
+Bacteria located deeply are generally not reached at all – due to the low penetration depth of the radiation.
+However, because of bends, the serious effect of forming of micro-shadowiness is somewhat reduced.

 In practice, disinfection – or better still – the removal of bacteria from solid surfaces and packaging materials (which may be of widely varying artificial materials: glass, sheet metal, cardboard, folio, etc.) must be carried out with intensive direct radiation.

 Often it is found that further disinfection with ordinary disinfection means is useful for a good result.
-Besides, it is important that once sterilised material may be kept very much free of germs on the further road of manufacturing with UV-radiation, as the germ contents of the air is strongly reduced through the simultaneously obtained air radiation.
-Should the disinfection be limited on similar materials, protection of staff is relatively simple: The plant is completely protected.
-Also indirect (reflected) radiation should not reach outside.
+Besides, it is important that once sterilized material may be kept very much free of germs on the further road of manufacturing with UV-radiation, as the germ contents of the air are strongly reduced through the simultaneously obtained air radiation.
+Should the disinfection be limited to similar materials, protection of staff is relatively simple: The plant is completely protected.
+Also, indirect (reflected) radiation should not reach outside.